 - Pain and suffering;

 Georgia Wrongful Death Claims: Bicycle Accidents

 Did someone in your family die in a collision involving a bicycle?
 Bike fatalities in Georgia are all too common.
-While the victim may no longer be able to speak, a Georgia wrongful death lawyer can protect the rights and interests of families and loved ones.
+While the victim may no longer be able to speak to a lawyer about their wrongful death claim, they can protect the rights and interests of their family and loved ones.
 Georgia wrongful death lawsuits are deeply complex, and they must be brought under the state’s official wrongful death statute.
 Under this law, only certain family members of the victim have a legal right to bring the claim.